-If you are interested please let us know - send John Sweeney a note at firstname.lastname@example.org and we will put you out mailing list so that you get all the news about dances and workshops.
+If you are interested please let us know - send John Sweeney a note at email@example.com and we will put you out mailing list so that you get all the news about dances and workshops.
+Or you can click here to subscribe yourself.
 We also have a Facebook Group that you can join.

 If you like dancing you will love this!
 If you have never danced before this is a great place to start.